-It was the Hay Festival last week, at the original book town, Hay-on-Wye.
-Even though the festival is finished, it’s still a lovely place for bookworms to visit at any time of the year.
+It’s the Hay Festival this week, at the original book town, Hay-on-Wye.
+Even when the festival has packed up, it’s still a lovely place for bookworms to visit at any time of the year.
 But if you’d like to take a bookshop tour of the world, there are book towns all over the globe.

 Surrounded by beautiful countryside, on the border between England and Wales, the small town of Hay is world famous as the site of the Hay Literary Festival, and the first book town in the world.
 In 1961, bibliophile Richard Booth opened a second-hand bookshop in Hay-on-Wye.
 He then took people from the town to the USA where libraries were closing down and selling off stock.
 Bringing back second hand books in shipping containers, he encouraged others to start second hand bookshops to reinvigorate the rural economy.
 On 1 April 1977, he declared Hay-on-Wye to be an ‘independent kingdom’ with himself as its monarch as a tongue-in-cheek publicity stunt.